 Sexy stilettos, pumps, wedges, or platforms- high heels are the only thing you want to don when you step outside.
 However, be warned- wearing high heels extends an open invitation to a host of knee and ankle problems.

-Millions of women around the globe are happy to swallow anti-inflammatory drugs and walk around in pain rather than trade their favorite pair of heels with something more comfortable.
+Millions of women around the globe are happy to swallow anti-inflammatory drugs and walk around in pain rather than trade their favourite pair of heels with something more comfortable.

 Wearing heels is worse than living with arthritis may sound a little extreme, but the fact is that heels do more damage than you think.
 Here’s how heels affect your entire body and why you should chuck your heels for good.